pizzajsdev/dragswag/README.md

 })
 ```

 The callback is called on every mouse move during the drag interaction.
-It’s not recommended to put expensive logic here
+It's not recommended to put expensive logic here
-because it’s called frequently.
+because it's called frequently.

 Arguments are the same as in `onDragStart` with some additions: